Mark Kopec Now

 Early detection significantly improves the prognosis of oral cancer.
 The five-year survival rate for oral cancer detected in its early stages is around 80%, but this rate drops dramatically with later stage diagnoses.

-Medical Malpractice & Misdiagnosis Claims in Oral Cancer Cases from the Baltimore Oral Cancer Lawyer
+Medical Malpractice & Misdiagnosis Claims in Oral Cancer Cases from Baltimore Oral Cancer Lawyer Mark Kopec

 Understanding the types, symptoms, diagnostic procedures, stages, and available treatments for oral cancer is crucial for both patients and healthcare professionals.
 Misdiagnosis of oral cancer can have severe consequences.
 This may occur if a dentist fails to perform a thorough oral examination or disregards potential warning signs.
 Misdiagnosis can lead to delayed treatment and, afterward, potentially worsening the patient’s condition.
 Consequently, dentists, oral surgeons, and other healthcare professionals involved in the diagnosis of oral cancer must exercise due diligence, follow established protocols, and promptly refer patients to specialists if necessary.
 Failure to do so may constitute medical malpractice.